aminsmd/Coding-auto/README.md

-# Minds and Machines Unite: CPS Classification Repository
+# Minds and Machines Unite: CPS Classification

 This repository contains implementations of various machine learning and deep learning models developed for the classification of Collaborative Problem Solving (CPS) skills, as described in the paper **"Minds and Machines Unite: Deciphering Social and Cognitive Dynamics in Collaborative Problem Solving with AI"**.